dfreeman/ember-cli-node-assets/README.md

 ## Usage

+This addon allows you to add files from an npm package into an application's `public` and/or `vendor` trees at build time.
+Files in `public` will automatically be available in the final output in `dist/`, which is useful for assets like images or fonts.
+Files in `vendor` will be available to [`import()`](https://ember-cli.com/user-guide/#javascript-assets), allowing things like third party JavaScript or CSS to be built into the final output.

 Configuration for ember-cli-node-assets goes in the options you pass to `EmberApp` in an app's `ember-cli-build.js`, or in an `options` hash in an addon's `index.js` export.

 ```js